maria-v-ch/user_directory_demo/README.md

 - Integrates Prometheus for application monitoring
 - Uses Docker for containerization and easy deployment
 - Implements CI/CD pipeline using GitHub Actions
+- Implements a robust logging system with different log levels and file rotation
+- Separates debug logs and error logs into different files for easier troubleshooting

 ## Dynamic Color Palette